 Picking the right Medigap plan feels like a big decision, but it doesn’t have to be overwhelming.
 By breaking it down and looking at your personal situation, you can find a plan that fits your needs and gives you peace of mind.
 It really comes down to three things: your health, your budget, and understanding some common misconceptions.

-Assess Your Health and Medical Needs
+Start With Your Health Needs

 First, take a moment to think about your health.
 Are you generally healthy, or do you have chronic conditions that require frequent doctor visits?
 Medigap plans are designed to help pay for the costs that Original Medicare doesn’t cover, like deductibles, coinsurance, and copayments.
 If you anticipate needing more medical care, a more comprehensive plan might save you money in the long run by covering these out-of-pocket expenses.